Motor racing-Ferrari F1 team starts new era without Montezemolo

 There is already speculation that Mattiacci, who has spoken of the need for a change of culture, is destined for further promotion within the Fiat group.
 That would leave Ferrari searching for someone else to run the team.

-Todt, Mosley's successor at the sport's governing body, can most certainly be counted out despite Mosley's somewhat mischievous suggestion but former technical director and tactician Ross Brawn could be an option.
+Todt, Mosley's successor at the sport's governing body, can most certainly be counted out but his former technical director and tactician Ross Brawn could be an option.

-Their arrival may well go down as Montezemolo's greatest achievement on the sporting side, whatever the subsequent disagreements between Todt and the Ferrari boss.
+Their arrival may well go down as Montezemolo's greatest achievement on the sporting side.

-The arrival of Todt led to the hiring of Brawn from Benetton, along with designer Rory Byrne and eventually Schumacher - then a double world champion.
+The arrival of Todt led to the hiring of Brawn from Benetton, along with designer Rory Byrne and eventually Schumacher.

 Brawn went on to win championships with his own outfit, subsequently sold to Mercedes, in 2009 after the Ferrari 'dream team' had broken up.